RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>23</sup> And when he had sent the multitudes away, he went up into a mountain apart to pray: and when the evening was come, he was there alone.
 <sup>24</sup> But the ship was now in the midst of the sea, tossed with waves: for the wind was contrary.
 <sup>25</sup> And in the fourth watch of the night Jesus went unto them, walking on the sea.
-<sup>26</sup> And when the disciples saw him walking on the sea, they were troubled, saying , It is a spirit; and they cried out for fear.
+<sup>26</sup> And when the disciples saw him walking on the sea, they were troubled, saying, It is a spirit; and they cried out for fear.
 <sup>27</sup> But straightway Jesus spake unto them, saying, Be of good cheer; it is I; be not afraid.
 <sup>28</sup> And Peter answered him and said, Lord, if it be thou, bid me come unto thee on the water.
 <sup>29</sup> And he said, Come.
 And when Peter was come down out of the ship, he walked on the water, to go to Jesus.